rkoshak/openhab-rules-tools/debounce/README.md

 `state` | An optional parameter that identifies a comma separated list of states to debounce.
 All other states will immediately be transferred to the proxy.
 When not present, all states are debounced.
 `command` | Optional parameter.
 When `True` the Proxy is commanded.
 When `False` the proxy is updated.
 Defaults to `False`.

-When the script is loaded, all the Items are scanned for the presence of the `debounce` metadata and a rule created that triggers when the Item changes state.
-When triggered by one of the defined debounce states, the rule creates a Timer to update the Proxy in the `timeout` amount of time.
+When the Debounce rule is by an Item changing to one of the defined debounce states, the rule creates a Timer to update the Proxy in the `timeout` amount of time.
 When the Timer goes off, `state` is sent as a command or an update to Proxy depending on the value of `command`.

 If the RawSensor changes state away from the state that caused a Timer to be created, the Timer is cancelled.